News From the Festival

 In-person theatre courses are available for adults.

 It’s not too early to purchase tickets for the 2024 season of the Utah Shakespeare Festival.
 But plays aren’t all that the Festival offers.
-Through our education department, courses are available for adults and educators too.
+Through our education department, specific courses are available for educators too.
 Supplement your Festival Experience with a class, and even earn credits from Southern Utah University!

 For Educators